-The extension from a single to a layered two-fluid system of phases A and B with distinct shear viscosities $\eta_A$ and $\eta_B$ , which are separated by two flat interfaces, is rather straightforward and illustrated in Fig. 1.
-As discussed above, the viscosity of a single-phase MPC fluid is sensitive to the collision time h [12, 76], and we describe the fluid layers A and B of different viscosities by using accordingly different collision time steps $h_A$ and $h_B$ .
+The extension from a single to a layered two-fluid system of phases A and B with distinct shear viscosities η_A and η_B , which are separated by two flat interfaces, is rather straightforward and illustrated in Fig. 1.
+As the viscosity of a single-phase MPC fluid is sensitive to the collision time h [12, 76], fluid layers A and B of different viscosities are described by using accordingly different collision time steps h_A and h_B .
 Without loss of generality, we take $h_A < h_B$ in the following, implying the viscosity of fluid A to be larger than that of fluid B. Furthermore, A and B particles are assumed to be of equal mass m, and the mean mass densities of both fluid phases are taken to be the same.
-Hence, 3 the MPC particles in the two regimes are identical.
-For notational convenience, we will refer to particles A and B and fluids A and B corresponding to MPC particles in the two different domains.